codeonlyjs/website/content/guide/templateTransitions.md

 }
 ```

+Alternatively you can specify options as a series of
+values and objects.
+Each successive argument is merged
+over thr previous ones:

+* a function argument is merged as the value property
+* a string argument is merges as the name property
+* an object is merged using Object.assign.

 ## Transition Modes

-By default when a transition enters one set of elements and
+By default when a transition has both entering and leaving elements,
-leaves another, both the enter and leave transitions run
+both the enter and leave transitions run
 concurrently.

-For example, on an `if`/`else` block with a fade transition the
+For example, consider an `if`/`else` block with a fade transition.
+The
-old branch active branch of the `if` block will be faded out at
+old active branch will be faded out at
 the same time the new active branch is faded in.

-The `mode` option on a `transition` can be used to change this
+The `mode` option on a `transition` can be used have the two
-so the enter transition runs first and completes before the
-leave transition starts... or vice versa.
+transitions run one after the other.

 * "enter-leave" - run the enter transition then the leave
 * "leave-enter" - run the leave transition then the enter